 So How Do You Use a Magic Eraser Sponge?

 - Dampen the sponge with either water or your trim cleaner

 - Rub over the offending marks on your cars plastic or vinyl interior door trim until the marks have disappeared

 - Wipe a clean damp cloth over the cleaned area to remove any residue and then dry off.

 To make it more effective I recommend using your interior trim cleaner to dampen the sponge, as well as lightly spraying it onto the affected trim panel(s).

-One of my personal favourite interior trim cleaners, as I have mentioned in other posts is Meguiars Vinyl & Rubber Cleaner and Conditioner, which is even more effective on hard to remove marks, when used with a Magic Sponge.
+One of my personal favourite interior trim cleaners, as I have mentioned in other posts is Meguiars Vinyl & Rubber Cleaner and Protectant, which is even more effective on hard to remove marks, when used with a Magic Sponge.

 Magic sponges can also be put to may other uses.
 I have also personally used them to great effect to remove the greasy dirty finger marks the kids leave on painted walls.